CharlesOrdonez/Rental-system/README.md

 # Rental-systemPython project - Library Management System

 This project majorly focus on Object-Oriented_Programming(OOP).
-We created a library where student/anyone borrow books, return books, donate books to library and track all books which are taken by students/anyone.
+We created a library where student/anyone borrow books, return books, donate books to library and track all books which are taken by students/anyone.A library management system is used to maintain library records.
+It tracks the records of the books in the library, what  books are issued, or what books have been returned.
+A library management system's goal is to instantly and accurately provide information about any type of book, saving a great deal of time and effort.

 ## The Library Management System will have the following listed features: